Cross (novel)

 Cross is James Patterson's 12th novel featuring his most famous character, Alex Cross.
 It was released in 2006.
 This novel was also released in some markets under the title Alex Cross.

+The 2012 film Alex Cross starring Tyler Perry was largely based on the novel Cross.
 This book is followed by Double Cross.

 Plot summary

 Alex Cross's former partner, John Sampson, asks him to investigate the case of a serial rapist in Georgetown with similarities to a case they worked on together before.
 The case ends up having a connection to the death of Cross's wife, Maria.